This document provides answers to frequently asked questions about the BrightGauge SSO process.

 When does this go into effect?

-To enable SSO for BrightGauge partners, account migrations for partners will begin in October in incremental batches and is expected to last through February 2023.
+To enable SSO for BrightGauge partners, account migrations for partners will begin in October in incremental batches.

 Note:All client viewers using your BrightGauge domain to log in will also be migrated automatically, and if you choose to activate ConnectWise SSO, your client viewers must also log in with ConnectWise SSO like other users in your domain.